hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/contents/01- Understand and use essential tools/03- Use grep and regular expressions to analyze text.md

-## 03- Use grep and regular expressions to analyze text.md
+## 03- Use grep and regular expressions to analyze text:

 The topic **"Use grep and regular expressions to analyze text"** is crucial for the RHCSA exam.
 It involves the ability to search for and filter text patterns in files or command outputs using the `grep` command combined with **regular expressions (regex)**.
 Proficiency in these skills allows you to extract relevant information from system logs, configuration files, and command output, which is essential for system administration tasks.